-While our collections are extensive, the library also offers services to support the learning experience at Queen’s and help our students succeed.
+Plus, there are always people to help you find what you need, even if you’re not sure exactly what that is.
+While our collections are extensive, library services support the learning experience at Queen’s and help our students succeed.
 The Queen’s Learning Commons provides writing, learning, and technical skills support, as well as a place to meet and study.

 Queen's University Library comprises six campus libraries in five buildings.
 Each library has a different area of focus.